7 Reasons Resistant Starch is the Healthy Carb You Crave

 Once you know about resistant starch and its wonders you’ll find yourself looking for more and more ways to incorporate it into your daily diet.
 This can be as simple as cooking and cooling your rice, before adding it to your rotation.

-Overnight oats are a great way to not only meal prep but busy mornings but also start your day with a healthy dose of resistant starch.
+Overnight Oats with Goat Cheese + Figs are a great way to not only meal prep but busy mornings but also start your day with a healthy dose of resistant starch.

 Mediterranean Pasta Salad is great summertime fare and it doesn’t seem nearly as decadent once you realize it’s also a great way to incorporate resistant starch into your picnic.
 Especially if you use whole wheat pasta!